AABearBots/First-Closed-Doors-Competition/README.md

 We are launching the first competition on an invite-only basis.
 If you haven’t been invited and want in, send us an email to feedback at advancedalgos dot org.

 ### Requirements

-#### Step 1: Poloniex Account
+#### Poloniex Account

 Make sure you have an account with [Poloniex](https://poloniex.com/).
-If you don't, move swiftly and open one ASAP, as there may be a waiting period.
+If you don't, go ahead and open one ASAP, as there may be a waiting period.
 You can attempt the verification process, however, you should be able to trade even if you don't verify your account.

-#### Step 2: Join Our Telegram Channel
+#### Join Our Telegram Channel

 [Join our Telegram Channel](https://t.me/advancedalgos) through which we will offer support before and during the competition.

-#### Step 3: Your Own Bots
+#### Your Own Bots

-The next step is creating your own GitHub Organization and your own bots.
+The next step is creating your own GitHub Organization and your own algobots.
 We will go through the whole process further down this document.
-In the meantime, please get acquiented with the definitions below.

-### About Bots
+### About Algobots

-The AA Platform handles three different types of bots, differentiating them by their incumbencies:

-#### Extractor Bots

-They extract raw trades and order books data from exchanges and store it in a standardized format for other bots to consume.

-You will not need to program these kinds of bots for this competition, as we will be using an existing one --[Charly](https://github.com/AAMasters/AACharly-Extraction-Bot)-- which gets raw data from Poloniex, the one exchange we will be working with.

-#### Indicator Bots

-They process raw trades data and other indicators to output elaborate data structures, mainly technical indicators, for AA Trading Bots to consume.

-You will most likely need to program indicator bots in order to perform Technical Analysis studies or functions.
-While it is true that you can process data and do all sorts of calculations from within your trading bot's code, this is not recommended.
-Advanced Algos Ltd. encourages developers to respect incumbencies assigned to each type of bot, for several reasons:

-1. The AA Platform's architecture is designed so that bots can consume data from other bots, in order for the network to reuse resources.
-By respecting the incumbencies of each type of bot you contribute to growing the platform along with the embedded ecosystem in a sustainable manner.

-2. The AA Platform is set up as a marketplace of Extractor, Indicator and Trading Bots.
-If you program and release an Indicator Bot, you will soon be able to monetize that effort as bots consuming the data your Indicator Bot generates will pay you a fee.

-3. If instead of creating an Indicator Bot, you do the calculations from within your Trading Bot, anyone can come at a later time, extract from your Trading Bot the code that performs the calculations, and create their own Indicator Bot with it.
-This means you may permanently lose the chance to monetize the indicator functions and effectively allow someone else to do it instead.

-#### Trading Bots

-They automate trading strategies and place orders through the platform, which connects to exchanges via APIs to trade cryptocurrency.

-Each Dev Team is allowed to compete with one trading bot only.
+You are allowed to compete with as many Trading Bots as you see fit.
 You can create as many Indicator Bots as required to implement your strategy.
+You will learn more about the different types of bots further down this document.

+In order to guarantee transparency, registered algobots are not allowed to connect to the exchange directly; algobots should connect with the exchange only through the AACloud Assistant (more on this further down this document).

 **Once a bot is released in the competition it cannot be modified.**

 > NOTE: The AA Platform is still in its infancy, on alpha stage.
 It is likely that errors may occur at runtime.
 Should any unhandled error occur --either at the bot or platform level-- resulting in the bot interrupting its execution, the bot will be considered dead and will not be restarted.
-This is unfortunate but it is the reality of alpha testing applications.
+This is unfortunate but it is the reality of alpha-testing.
 Execution Logs will be provided for post-mortem analisys.

-#### Bots License
+#### Algbots License

-The AAMaster bots offered as templates are released under the GNU Affero General Public License (AGPL) to guarantee:
+The AAMaster algobots offered as templates are released under the GNU Affero General Public License (AGPL) to guarantee:

 > * the freedom to use the software for any purpose,
 > * the freedom to change the software to suit your needs,